dburriss/dburriss.github.io/_posts/2018-10-19-how-to-fsharp-pt-1.md

 ## Introduction

-F# is a functional first language that allows for interoperation with other the .NET ecosystem.
+F# is a functional first language that allows for interoperation with the rest of the .NET ecosystem.
 This means you can use it mixed in a solution with other .NET languages like C# and VB, you can use all available Nuget packages, and you can reuse your knowledge of the existing base class library (BCL) if you are already a .NET developer.
 To achieve this interoperation F# allows you to program in an object oriented paradigm if you would like but it will often feel a bit clunky compared to the functional paradigm.
 Hence the "functional first".

 ## Warning